2016–17 Denver Nuggets season

 The 2016–17 Denver Nuggets season was the 41st season of the franchise in the National Basketball Association (NBA).
 Thanks to the continuing improvements of Nikola Jokić, the Nuggets would make significant improvements to their team, although they would be just one game shy from reaching the NBA playoffs that year.

+As of the 2025 season, this remains the last season they finished with a losing record.